GatorCogitate/project_manager_info/Guidelines.md

 - Clearly states the purpose of the commit
 - Uses approximately 50 characters or less

-## Naming Conventions for GitHub Issues and Branches
+## Naming Conventions for GitHub Issues, Branches and PRs

 - Only first letter is capitalized
 - No ending punctuation is used necessary